Django on the Med ๐๏ธ

 Accessibility

-If you have accessibility needs that may determine whether you can attend, please reach out and let me know, so we can work out what the situation is.
+If you have accessibility needs that may determine whether you can attend, please reach out and let us know.

 FAQ